ncotti/makefile-tutorial/README.md

 You can try the Makefile with the sample sources in this repository (although it won't run).

-The following sections explain how a Makefile may be built from scratch and serve as a tutorial.
+The following sections explain how a Makefile may be built from scratch and serve as a quick remainder and tutorial.

 ## What is a Makefile